 Alternatively, if we were to be treated as a PFIC for any taxable year and, as we anticipate, our units were treated as "marketable stock," a U.S. Holder would be allowed to make a "mark-to-market" election with respect to our units, provided the U.S. Holder completes and files IRS Form 8621 in accordance with the relevant instructions and related Treasury Regulations.
 If that election is made, the U.S. Holder generally would include as ordinary income in each taxable year the excess, if any, of the fair market value of the units at the end of the taxable year over such holder's adjusted tax basis in the units.
 The U.S. Holder would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. Holder's adjusted tax basis in the units over the fair market value thereof at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-A U.S. Holder's tax basis in his units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of our units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary income.
+A U.S. Holder's tax basis in his units would be adjusted to reflect any such income or loss amount.
+Gain realized on the sale, exchange or other disposition of our units would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of the units would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains previously included by the U.S. Holder.